fireworks

 • The parking lot will be closed when full.

-• Grass parking is dependant on weather.
+• Grass parking is dependent on weather.

 • Parking fee proceeds are used for the care and upkeep of Fort Meigs Historic Site